UtsavCodesZero/sigma-webdev/README.md

 🌐 Sigma Web Development Course – My Learning Journey

-This repository contains all the projects and exercises from the **Sigma Web Development Course by CodeWithHarry** and some self-made projects of mine.
+This repository contains all the projects and exercises from the **Sigma Web Development Course by CodeWithHarry** that I have completed and some self-practiced projects as well.
 It's a complete track of my journey from beginner to full-stack web developer.

 🚀 Why This Repo Exists